FIWARE/tutorials.NGSI-v2/docs/linked-data.md

 _Entities_ can have _properties_ and _relationships_.
 Ideally the name of each _property_ should also be a well-defined URI which corresponds to a common concept found across the web (e.g. `http://schema.org/address` is a common URI for the physical address of an item).
-The _property_ will also have a value which will reflect the state of that property (e.g `name="Checkpoint Markt"`).
+The _property_ will also have a value which will reflect the state of that property (e.g.
+`name="Checkpoint Markt"`).
 Finally a property may itself have further properties (a.k.a. _properties-of-properties_) which reflect further information about the property itself.
 Properties and relationships may in turn have a linked embedded structure (of _properties-of-properties_ or _properties-of-relationships or relationships-of-properties_ or